dspaxton/appmesh-demo/README.md

 ![](img/Appmesh-logical.png)

-Click on [this link](README2.md) to deploy some additional capabilities including:
+Click on [this link](README2.md) to see how to deploy some additional capabilities:
 1. Routing based on User-Agent header
 2. Deploying an ECS Fargate Service and incorporating that into the mesh.